Anne of Brittany: Personal characteristics

 According to the memoirs of Brantôme, Anne greatly expanded her household and retinue at court, especially in respect to young girls, forming a kind of finishing school, and in having a company of 100 Breton gentlemen at court.
 These innovations influenced later French courts.

 At her marriage to Charles VIII at age 14, Anne was described as a young and rosy-cheeked girl.
-By the time of her marriage to Louis, aged 22, after seven pregnancies with no surviving children, she was described as pale-faced and wan.
+By the time of her marriage to Louis, aged 22, after six pregnancies with no surviving children, she was described as pale-faced and wan.
 By the end of her life, at 36, she had been pregnant at least 11 times, from which only two children survived to adulthood.

 Anne was trained from a young age to hide her limp, caused by a difference in the length of her legs, linked to a congenital displacement of her hips.
 She wore special heeled shoes to aid in smoothing her gait.
 She passed this limp on to her daughter, Claude.